 The Personality of J.S.
 Bach

 There are many stories that will describe Bach’s personality.
-Every creative person, be it an artist, composer, actor, painter has a dark side to their personality.
+Every creative person, be it an artist, composer, actor, or painter, has a dark side to their personality.
 Johann Sebastian Bach was no exception.
-As a young person, he was rebellious, a bully, with thuggish gang like behavior.
+As a young person, he was rebellious, a bully, with thuggish, gang-like behavior.
 As he got older and religious education set in his personality gravitated to the church and his music.

 The Music of Johann Sebastian Bach